nyergler/nyergler.github.io/content/posts/2006-01-24-debugging-xul-and-javascript.md

 format: aside
 slug: debugging-xul-and-javascript
 ---
-[Firebug][1]  is a wicked cool extension for Firefox which rolls the Javascript console, <span class="caps">DOM</span> Inspector and logging console all into one.
+[Firebug][1]  is a wicked cool extension for Firefox which rolls the Javascript console, DOM Inspector and logging console all into one.
 I can see this will be an essential tool for any Gecko development I do in the future.